mchmarny/tweet-provider/README.md

 Cloud Run runs container images.
 To build one we are going to use the included [Dockerfile](./Dockerfile) and submit the build job to Cloud Build using [bin/image](./bin/image) script.

-> Note, you can review each one of the provided scripts for complete commands
+> Note, you should review each one of the provided scripts for complete content of these commands

 ```shell
 bin/image